Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

 • Qumran — where a cache of ancient biblical texts, the Dead Sea Scrolls, were discovered.

-• Cairo – the capital of Egypt and birthplace of one of the greatest civilizations of the ancient world.
-It is also home to one of the Seven Wonders of the World, the Great Pyramids of Giza.
+• Cairo — the capital of Egypt and birthplace of one of the greatest civilizations of the ancient world.
+Home to one of the Seven Wonders of the World, the Great Pyramids of Giza.

 • Pyramids of Giza — experience one of the Seven Wonders of the Ancient World, a monumental architectural feat that continues to awe visitors.

-• Great Sphinx – the world’s largest monolithic statue and the oldest known monumental sculpture, believed to have been built during the reign of Pharaoh Khafra.
+• Great Sphinx — the world’s largest monolithic statue and the oldest known monumental sculpture, believed built during the reign of Pharaoh Khafra.

-• Egyptian Museum – home to the world's most extensive collection of pharaonic antiquities.
-A must-visit for any trip to Egypt.
+• Grand Egyptian Museum — home to the world’s most extensive collection of pharaonic antiquities, including the complete treasures of Tutankhamun.

 • Old Cairo — explore cultural landmarks that span three millennia of Egyptian history.
 Old Cairo is the heart of Cairo’s Coptic Christian community, which traces its roots to Saint Mark the Apostle in 42 AD.